 Entity type Filing requirements Number of entities i.
 Large overseas companies Financial statements on Companies Register 493 ii.
 Large New Zealand companies that are subsidiaries of overseas companies Financial statements on Companies Register 1198 iii.
-Large New Zealand companies that are at least 25% overseas-owned Financial statements on Companies Register 42 Total large companies operating in New Zealand 1733

-Companies registered under the Companies Act 1993 are required to prepare financial statements in compliance with generally accepted accounting practice (i.e. they are required to prepare GPFR), and have those financial statements audited.
+Large New Zealand companies that are at least 25% overseas-owned Financial statements on Companies Register 42 Total large companies operating in New Zealand 1733 compliance with generally accepted accounting practice (i.e. they are required to prepare GPFR), and have those financial statements audited.
 They must then file those audited financial statements in the manner outlined below: